 Facility Management- FM

 Objective: Use the Architectural and Consulting Engineers’ models for facility management, with the possibility of use in ongoing operations.
 Georgia Tech Operations and Maintenance staff will use data from the Architectural Model and the General Contractor’s field data collection tools to populate FM databases.
-A set of objects or Revit Families in the model shall have COBie attributes for tracking data.
+A set of objects or Revit Families in the model shall have COBie attributes for tracking data.The Revit Families/Objects to be tracked shall be determined on a “per project basis” with the Design Team and the O&M Area manager determining the objects to be tracked.

 Model Roles: The Architectural and Consulting Engineers’ models will be used to represent the actual assembly of the building from construction.

-Responsibilities: The architect will deliver the models at the end of the project to the owner.

-Close Out (Design Team)

-Objective: Use the Architectural and Consulting Engineers’ models for facility management, with the possibility of use in ongoing operations.

-Model Roles: The Architectural and Consulting Engineers’ models will be used to represent the actual assembly of the building from construction.

-Responsibilities: The architect will deliver the models at the end of the project to the owner.

-Close Out (Contractor)

-Objective: Use the Architectural and Consulting Engineers’ models for facility management, with the possibility of use in ongoing operations.

-Model Roles: The Architectural and Consulting Engineers’ models will be used to represent the actual assembly of the building from construction.

-Responsibilities: The contractor will deliver the models at the end of the project to the owner.
+Responsibilities: The Design Team shall update the Design Team’s BIM Model on a continual basis during the Construction Phase.
+The BEP shall be coordinated with the Design Team/Construction Team to allow for bi-weekly updates to track equipment specifications and as-built changes.
+The updates may be delivered from the construction team to the Design Team through shop drawings, product data, or by electronic data collection methods.
+(360 Field and 360 Glue).
+The schedule shall have a milestone date established 4 months before the Material Completion date at which the updated Design Team’s model COBie data (in spreadsheet form) shall be delivered to the Georgia Tech.

 Analysis Plan